walterrowe/capture-one-scripts/monochrome-keywords/README.md

 The default list includes ```Monochrome``` and ```Black & White```.

 You can change the list of keywords by finding the line

 ```
 set bwKeywords to { "Black & White", "Monochrome" }
 ```

 and changing the list of keywords to words of your choosing for your monochrome images.
 Remember that each keyword must be in double quotes, the list must be comma-separated, and there must be curly braces enclosing the list as shown here.

-# Installation

-Installation is simple:

-1. Open the AppleScript file in macOS Script Editor and run it.
-2. The script self-installs in the Capture One Scripts folder.
-3. Open Capture One and choose Script > Update Script Menu.
-4. You now can run the script from the Capture One Scripts menu.

 ## Usage